Zhongy1/Composastructure/README.md

 import { LiqidController } from 'Composastructure';
 var controller = new LiqidObserver('10.0.100.125', 'DevKit');

-// Calling start will allow the controller to start its own private observer instance
+// Calling start will allow the controller to start its own observer instance
 // It will use this to determine if your create/compose command is valid or not controller.start().then((success) => {
     if (success) console.log('Controller successfully started.
 You can now create/compose on DevKit system.');